Everyone loves an underdog story.

-This is part of why I love seeing small businesses succeed online.
+This is why I genuinely love seeing small businesses succeed online.
 SMB success, underdog story–it’s one and the same.
 One of my favorite examples is my favorite whisky bar in Amsterdam called J.D.
 Williams Whisky Bar.

 We all run out of marketing ideas sometimes and need some inspiration.
 And sometimes it’s fun to brainstorm as many ideas as you can to get the creative juices flowing.

 Here are 31 digital marketing ideas for small businesses that have worked over nearly a decade running two digital companies.
-Pick the ones that you think might work for you, put them into action, then report back!
+Pick the ones that you think might work for you, and put them into action!

-SEO is driven off of links from other websites to your website.
-By building more authoritative links back to your website, whether through high quality directories, better business bureaus, or business partners you’ll be better able to rank in the search engines for the keywords that matter to your business.
+SEO is driven by links from other websites to your website.
+By building more authoritative links back to your website, whether through high-quality directories, better business bureaus, or business partners you’ll be better able to rank in the search engines for the keywords that matter to your business.

 Email addresses are the currency of the web.
-With an email address, you can do many things (and we’ll cover some of them further down).
-But it all starts from getting their email addresses.
-Whether that’s through Stripe, a physical sheet of paper at a physical store, or required on sign-in or sign up to your store, get that email and get permission to email it.
+With an email address, you can do many things, which we’ll cover down below.
+But it all starts with getting that email address.
+Whether that’s through Stripe, a physical sheet of paper at a physical store, or required sign-in or sign-up to your store, get that email and get permission to contact each.

 Guess what?
-People still use Foursquare and many people also check in on Yelp and Facebook.
+People still check in on Yelp and Facebook.
 This is a great way to do local marketing.
-Have them show you that they just checked in on their social media app of choice and give them a discount.
+Have them show you that they just checked in on their social media app of choice and give them a specified discount.

 Search engine optimization works, and it’s often driven by content.
 Go do some keyword research and write five blog posts targeted towards those keywords, then spend as much time promoting them as you did writing.

-Buffer is a free tool (up to a certain number of accounts and after that for a small fee) that allows you to schedule content across all of your social media accounts.
-Because social media updates have a short half life, consistency is key.
+Buffer is a free tool (also with paid options) that allows you to schedule content across all of your social media accounts.
+Because your audience will come to expect it, consistency is key.
 Use Buffer to be more consistent.

 Yelp is the most used tool for restaurant recommendations and reviews, so ask your customers to leave you a review of their time at your restaurant.
-This is especially important the higher priced your restaurant is.
 Providing them with an amazing experience and asking for a review is a major win and an excellent way to get new customers in the door–as long as your service was up to snuff!

 Remember that email list you started building in step 2?
-Did you know that you can upload those email addresses to Facebook and retarget them there to bring them back to your business.
+You can upload those email addresses to Facebook and retarget them there to bring them back to your business.
 Specific agencies specialize in running such campaigns.

-Depending your audience, promoting tweets in your local area or on hashtags specific to your area can be great for business, and still relatively cheap.
+Depending on your audience, promoting tweets in your local area or on hashtags specific to your area can be great for business, and still relatively cheap.
 Twitter is alive and well!

-Instagram is still the fastest growing social network, and every business can be visual.
+Instagram is still one of the fastest growing social networks, and every business can be visual.
 It’s where your customers are, especially if you have a younger audience, so be where they are.

-Pinterest was a Silicon Valley darling back in 20111/2012 when their growth exploded.
-They now boast over 100 million users, so you can be sure there’s an audience there for your business.
-Start off by creating a Pinterest account, creating a few boards from doing some keyword research, and build from there.
+Pinterest was a Silicon Valley darling back in 20111/2012 when its growth exploded.
+They now boast over 475 million users, so you can be sure there’s an audience there for your business.
+Start off by creating a Pinterest account, creating a few boards from doing some keyword research, and go from there.

 eBooks are a great way to show your authority and knowledge of a topic, and if you are a fast writer then it doesn’t have to take that long to write a great ebook!
 Get your outline in place, do your writing, pass it off to a great editor, then publish and promote (and don’t forget to do a bit of pre-promotion to get reviews ahead of time).
 And remember that email list?
 This is another great way to get more email addresses.

-SEO is super important to online businesses or businesses who promote themselves online (read: everyone), so learn how to do keyword research and then create pages on your site for those keywords and build some links to get them ranking.
+SEO is super important to online businesses or businesses who promote themselves online (read: everyone).
+So, learn how to do keyword research and then create pages on your site for those keywords and build some links to get them ranking.
 If you want some help with that, here are some superstars to lead the way.

 The internet is visual.
 Keep it fresh!
 Having eye-catching imagery (especially video) on your website can help your customers feel more at ease and they will convert better as well.
 And help improve your bounce rate.

 We’ve already talked about many ways to promote things on Facebook.
 Sometimes your users have a longer conversion time and need to see your content often, especially if it’s a higher price item.
 Promote your blog posts directly to these audiences and watch the revenue come in.

 If you are a writer and your audience is a blogging one, or reads blogs, then make connections with blog owners in your niche and offer to write content directly for their audience.
-You get the benefits of getting in front of their audience as well as likely getting some new links back to your website.
+You get in front of a new audience as well as likely get some new links back to your website.
 Read more on guest posting best practices here.

 Help A Reporter Out is a great way to connect with journalists writing about things you know about.
 Even if it’s not directly related to your business, getting your name out there can be a great way to increase your online exposure.